Kimberleyfaith/project0/README.md

 - Introduce the name of the players.

-- The game is played on a grid that's 3 squares by 3 squares.
+- The game is played on a grid that is 3 squares by 3 squares.

 - Player One will select a token.
-Players take turns putting their marks in empty squares.
+Players will then take turns putting their marks in empty squares.

 - The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.